 The leak of 11 million documents held by the Panama-based law firm Mossack Fonseca identified links between many political and business leaders around the world and offshore companies and accounts.
-Among them was the Pakistan prime minister's family, as the BBC's M Ilyas Khan explains.
+Among them was the Pakistani prime minister's family.

 The companies identified so far include three British Virgin Islands-based companies Nescoll Ltd, Nielsen Enterprises Ltd and Hangon Property Holdings Ltd, incorporated in 1993, 1994 and 2007 respectively.

 These companies have been used to channel funds to acquire foreign assets, including some apartments along Park Lane in London's Mayfair area.